-158161 IB Calculus SL 12 1
+158161 IB Calculus SL

-Prerequisite: Pre-Calculus, teacher approval and appropriate test scores
+Prerequisite: Pre-Calculus, teacher approval and

+appropriate test scores

-IB Math Methods may be taught together with Calculus AB - AP (15915A).
-This course is the study of elementary functions; limit of a function; derivative; integral and techniques of integration; and applications of calculus to real-world problems in the fields of life science, business and economics, social science, physics, and engineering.
-IB Math Methods students are assessed internally and must submit a portfolio.
+IB Calculus SL is taught in conjunction with Calculus AB - AP (15915A).
+This course is the study of elementary functions; limits of a function; derivative; integral and techniques of integration; and applications of calculus to real-world problems in the fields of life science, business and economics, social science, physics, and engineering.
+Calculus SL students are assessed internally and must submit a portfolio.
 This course prepares students for the IB Math Methods SL exam and for the AP Calculus AB exam.

-159061 IB Calculus HL 12 1
+159061 IB Calculus HL